Skip to content

 The Quranic archetype of sabr is the Prophet Ayyub (Job).
 The Quran’s treatment is brief but pointed: Ayyub was tested with the loss of wealth, family, and health.
 He endured with patience and trust.
 God restored what was taken and more.
 “We found him patient.
 What an excellent servant!
 Indeed, he was one who repeatedly turned back to God” (38:44).

-The Sufi tradition reads the Ayyub story not as a transaction (patience in exchange for restoration) but as a revelation of character.
-Ayyub’s patience did not earn the restoration.
-It revealed who Ayyub was.
+The Sufi tradition reads the Ayyub story as a revelation of character rather than a bargain struck for restoration.
+Ayyub’s patience did not earn back what he had lost; it uncovered who Ayyub already was.
 The trial stripped away everything that was not essential.
 What remained was the relationship with God, and that relationship turned out to be sufficient.
 The restoration came afterward, but Ayyub’s spiritual station was established before it.

 Rabia al-Adawiyya would add her characteristic challenge: if Ayyub was patient in order to receive restoration, then his patience was contaminated by self-interest.
 True sabr, like true love, carries no expectation of return.
 You are patient not because God will reward patience.
 You are patient because the relationship with God, even in suffering, is the most real thing you have.